varunkumardev/amitmerchant1990.github.io/_posts/2021-10-14-first-class-callables-in-php-8-1.md

 */
 ```

-As you can tell, now it has become more readable and on top of it, it's now IDE friendly as well since now you can jump over to the functions directly in supported IDEs!
+As you can tell, now it has become more readable since instead of using a string, we're now calling the function itself.

+And on top of it, it's now IDE friendly as well since now you can jump over to the functions directly in supported IDEs!